jgyates/genmon/README.md

         pages since security concerns would be heightened on a public web server.

         The genserv.py program also uses the mylog.py module.
 Genserv.py also uses the same configuration file /etc/genmon.py.
-The file /var/log/genserv.py is used for logging errors.
+The file /var/log/genserv.log is used for logging errors.
 The flask library serve up static HTML, CSS and javascript files which are stored in a directory below the genserv.py app named static.
-Below are files for genserv.py
+Below are files and locations for genserv.py

         ./genserv.py                        - main app
         ./template/command_template.html    - used for error processing in flask